Frequently Asked Questions re: Federal Impacts on UC/UCI Research

 This is a dynamic situation that UCI leadership is monitoring closely.
 Principal Investigators (PIs) should not adjust spend rates for extramurally funded research projects.
 Performance on active awards can continue if obligated funds are available and a stop-work or termination order has not been issued by the agency.

-Proposals may be submitted to available federal funding opportunities as long as federal submission systems remain operational.
+Proposals may be submitted to available federal funding opportunities.
 However, agency proposal review timelines may be delayed due to agency-specific implementation plans and funding guidelines.
-Please reach out to Sponsored Projects if you have any specific questions about an application.
+Please reach out to your Contracts and Grants Officer if you have any specific questions about an application.

-Contracts and Grants Accounting is successfully drawing down funds on federal awards.
+Contracts and Grants Accounting continues to successfully draw down funds on active federal awards.

 While UCI Sponsored Projects promptly processes first no-cost extensions upon receipt, the response to second and third extension requests varies among federal agencies.
-Some agencies are actively responding to these additional extension requests, while others have not been responding to any extension requests at all.
+Some agencies are actively responding to these additional extension requests, while others have delayed in responding to extension requests.

 UCI has not received any notices impacting or guidance about the GRFP.